 Exemption 5 protects "inter-agency or intra-agency memorandums or letters that would not be available by law to a party other than an agency in litigation with the agency."
 5 U.S.C. § 552(b)(5).
-Thus, "Exemption 5 permits an agency to withhold materials normally privileged from discovery in civil litigation against the agency."
-Tax Analysts v.
-IRS, 117 F.3d 607, 616 (D.C.
-Cir.
-1997).
-To fit into Exemption 5, "a document must meet two conditions: its source must be a Government agency, and it must fall within the ambit of a privilege against discovery under judicial standards that would govern litigation against the agency that holds it."
+To fall within Exemption 5, "a document must meet two conditions: 'its source must be a Government agency, and it must fall within the ambit of a privilege against discovery under judicial standards that would govern litigation against the agency that holds it."
 Stolt-Nielsen Transp.
-Grp.
-Ltd. v.
+Grp. v.
 United States, 534 F.3d 728, 733 (D.C.
 Cir.
 2008).
-In addition, as outlined above, an agency invoking Exemption 5 must satisfy the "foreseeable harm" standard codified at 5 U.S.C. § 552(a)(8)(A)(i).
+Even where these requirements are met, disclosure is mandatory unless the agency satisfies the foreseeable harm standard outlined above.

-In support of its Exemption 5 claims, GSA has asserted a combination of three privileges-the deliberative process privilege, the work-product doctrine, and the presidential communications privilege-as to four documents withheld in full:
+In support of its Exemption 5 claims, GSA asserts three privileges-presidential communications, deliberative process, and attorney-client-as to six categories of records: